LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/workflow.md

 This method resolves to an instance of the given component, as it has been instantiated according to the config file.
 In this example, the `MyComponent` constructor as exported by `my-module` will be called with single argument `"John"`.

-All other available instantiation methods can be found at TODO.
+All other available instantiation methods can be found at [here](../../loading/instantiation/).